 Warm-up Exercise (28 points): In Week 1-5, there will be three warm-up exercises per week and in Week 6 there will be 1 warm-up exercise as a quick check of your prior knowledge of relevant topics, or your engagement of the course materials for the week.
-Each exercise is worthy of 2 points, with unlimited attempts.
-Two warm-ups with the lowest grades will be dropped toward the end of the semester.
+Each Week 1-5 warm-up exercise is worthy of 2 points, with unlimited attempts.
+Week 6/Ch.
+17 warmup is optional.